Forres Academy - New School Build

 As part of the next design stage, if this site was selected, further detailed flood studies will be carried out to accurately determine the flood extents and the detailed design of any compensatory storage required.

 Drainage - the surrounding network is a fully combined system.
 A Pre Development Enquiry has been submitted by civil engineers (as part of their standard site investigation) to Scottish Water to establish if sufficient capacity exists to allow for both surface and foul water to be discharged to this network.
+The proposals for the site have been accepted by Scottish Water through the pre-development response.

 Groundwater - The preliminary boreholes show that the water table varies from 0.69-1.96 metres below ground level (mbgl).
-Instantaneous recharge was noted during site investigation which indicates that standing water table is present.
+Recharge was noted during site investigation which indicates that standing water table is present.
 Based on this, it is likely that the contractor will encounter ground water during foundation and drainage excavations, and an allowance for dewatering would be considered.

 A Flood Risk Assessment and Drainage Impact Assessment will require to be submitted in support of any planning application for this site.